 According to the Future Land Use Element (FLUE), Low Density Residential (LDR) is a category intended to provide for low density residential development.
 Generally, single-family detached housing should be the predominant development typology in this category.
 Mixed use developments utilizing the Traditional Neighborhood Development (TND) concept, which is predominantly residential but includes a broad mixture of secondary recreational, commercial, public facilities and services may also be permitted.
 New residential subdivisions in LDR should be designed in such a way as to reduce the number of Vehicles Miles Traveled, and cul-de-sacs should be avoided.
+Density, location and mix of uses shall be pursuant to the Development Areas as set forth herein.
+The maximum gross density in the Suburban Area shall be 7 units/acre when, as indicated in this case, centralized potable water and wastewater services are available to the site and there shall be no minimum density; except as provided herein.

-Medium Density Residential (MDR) is a category intended to provide compact medium to high density residential development and transitional uses between low density residential uses and higher density residential uses, commercial uses and public and semi-public use areas.
+Medium Density Residential (MDR) is a category intended to provide compact medium to high density residential development and can serve as transitional uses between low density residential uses and higher density residential uses, commercial uses and public and semi-public use areas.
 Multi-family housing such as apartments, condominiums, townhomes and rowhouses should be the predominant development typologies in this category.
-MDR in the Suburban Development Area permits residential densities at a minimum of 7 units per acre and up to 20 units per acre.
+Plan amendment requests for new MDR designations are preferred in locations which are supplied with full urban services and in locations which serve as a transition between commercial and residential land uses.
+Development within the category should be compact and connected and should support multi-modal transportation.
+For sites located within the Suburban Area, the maximum gross density shall be 30 units/acre when the site does not abut land in LDR or RR.
+The subject site abuts LDR and would be allowed a maximum of 20 units/acre.
+In the absence of the availability of centralized potable water and/or wastewater, the maximum gross density of development permitted in this category shall be the same as allowed in Low Density Residential (LDR) without such services.

-The proposed amendment from LDR to MDR is a logical addition to the MDR land use to the south and will result in infill development in an area that is served by full urban services.
-Amendment of the site would add diversity to the existing single-family housing stock of the area with compatible land uses and allowing for multi-family development.
-The site is also located along a collector roadway producing a preferred location for the increase of density to the site.
-Therefore, the amendment is consistent with the FLUE Goals 1 and 3, Objective 1.1, and Policies, 1.1.21, 1.1.22, 3.1.5, and 3.1.12.
+The proposed amendment from LDR to MDR is a logical extension of residential uses south of the site and will result in infill development in an area that is served by full urban services.
+Development of the site with uses consistent with the MDR land use category would add diversity to the existing single- and multi-family housing stock of the area.
+The site is also located along a minor arterial roadway (Pritchard Road) and a collector road (Jones Road), producing a preferred location for the increase of density to the site.
+Additionally, the site is located approximately 1⁄2 mile away from job centers to the east and west and is less than a mile directly west of I-295 with a ramp at the intersection of I-295 and Pritchard Road.
+There is a grocery and household goods store in easy walking distance from the site, at the northeast corner of Pritchard Road and Jones Road.
+The site's amendment to MDR provides a gradual transition between LDR and MDR uses located south and east of the site.
+Therefore, the amendment is consistent with the FLUE Goals 1 and 3, Objective 1.1, and Policies 1.1.7, 1.1.21, 1.1.22, 3.1.5, and 3.1.12.